sitic/monochrome/README.md

-# Monochrome — Video viewer for scientific monochromatic videos
+# Monochrome — Viewer for scientific monochromatic video data

 > ⚠️ An initial release is currently in preparation.
 The install instruction are not yet up-to-date.